fabiomaia/unborges/README.md

 # unborges

-Fix Java source code produced by professor António Borges whose IO library nobody cares about.
-Made as a parody in 5 minutes in the library out of frustration.
+Parody script, made as a private joke in 5 minutes at the library, which fixes Java source code produced by professor António Borges whose IO library nobody cares about.

 ```
 $ unborges Example.java
 ```